 Pepper: Especially for this recipe, where you want to go a bit heavy on the pepper, use freshly cracked black or white pepper, please.
 It makes a big difference here.

-- 4 ounces of mixed, chopped mushrooms, including cremini, shitake, and oyster
+4 ounces mixed, chopped mushrooms, including cremini, shitake, and oyster

-- Egg wash, made from 1 egg and 2 tablespoons milk, beat together
+Egg wash, made from 1 large egg and 2 tablespoons milk, beat together